vinhala/go-alpha-vantage/README.md

 ## Contributions
 Contributions are always welcome!
 If you would like to help create the most comprehensive go-client for the Alpha Vantage API, take a look at the past releases to determine which features are still missing.

 After you have identified an area of improvement create a new branch and implement the changes.
 After you have done so open a new pull request and set me (@ga42quy) as reviewer.

+**Important:** you need to be a collaborator to contribute to the code-base.
+You can become one by leaving a comment in the *Collaborators* discussion.